Kep-ler/cybersec/Notes.md

 Next Steps
 	•	Start Domain 5: Operations and Incident Response.
 	•	Labs: SSH hardening, log analysis, SIEM basics, and controlled incident response exercises.
+What I Learned
+	•	How to walk through the incident response lifecycle: preparation → identification → containment → eradication → recovery → lessons learned.
+	•	Basics of SIEM/log analysis (journalctl, auth logs, packet captures in Wireshark).
+	•	Forensics concepts: chain of custody, evidence handling, and why documentation matters.
+	•	Practical containment/mitigation steps like disabling accounts, isolating machines, and validating recovery.

+Labs & Practice
+	•	Captured and filtered traffic with Wireshark on Kali.
+	•	Reviewed system logs on Ubuntu for authentication events.
+	•	Simulated a small incident response case around the Avahi DoS vulnerability → detected, responded, and documented actions.

+Reflection

+Domain 5 tied everything together: the tools are important, but the process is what ensures security teams handle incidents consistently.
+It was valuable to treat my lab events like “real incidents” and practice documenting the response.